Probing arbitrary polarized photon pairs undergoing double Compton scatterings by a dedicated MC simulator validated with experimental data: Experimental data analysis

 The simulation models introduced in section~\refSec{sec:simulation-model} were used to produce the MC samples for a simulation of an initial quantum polarization state in two different basis choices: linear polarization basis $H/V$ basis and $45^\circ$ rotated to the linear $H/V$ basis.
 Both states are equivalent in the quantum theory.

 The simulated MC samples consisted of $2\cdot 10^{12}$ photon pairs, generated using the experimental setup corresponding to the J-PET Big Barrel detector.
 During the post-processing, the registered positions, times and energies were smeared using the phenomenological parameterizations modelling the experimental resolutions of the front-end electronics and the DAQ system.
 The energy resolution dependence is parameterised as a $\frac{\sigma(E)}{E} = \frac{0.06}{\sqrt{\Delta E[MeV]}}$ fraction.
 The simulated photon registration time is smeared, event by event, by replacing the event registration time $t_{r}$ by the value obtained from the normal distribution $N(t_{r},\sigma_{t}$), where $\sigma_{t} = 0.22\sqrt{\frac{340}{\Delta E[keV]}}~\text{ns}$ corresponds to the temporal resolution.
 Analogically, the registration position along the scintillator strips ($z$ position) is smeared, event by event, by replacing the registered photon position $z$ by the value obtained from the normal distribution $N(z,\sigma_{z})$, where $\sigma_{z} =2.5~\text{cm}$ corresponds to the positional uncertainty along the scintillator strip of the scanner.
+Due to limitations of the front-end electronics, some events would involve 511 keV photons undergoing multiple interactions within the same scintillator strip.
+In such cases, all interactions can be recorded as a single signal.
+This effect is partially accounted for in our simulations by merging multiple scattering within the experimental resolution.
+However, it should be emphasised that it remains unclear whether the Geant4 LivermorePolarized model accurately describes the final polarisation state of photons after multiple scatterings in this context.
+A more precise treatment would require the implementation of a dedicated multiple scattering model as proposed, for example, in~\cite{hiesmayrQuantumErrorChannels2024,caradonnaKinematicAnalysisMultiple2024}.
 To mimic the measurement conditions and the TOT selection, we accepted only the events which consisted of four hits with the deposited energy lying in the range from 70 keV to 340.6 keV.
 The sample was subsequently filtered by applying the same selection procedure as in the case of the experimental data.
 Out of all the generated events, the $4.18 \times 10^7 $ candidates fulfilled 4-hit conditions, and about $2.24 \times 10^5$ remained after applying the final selection procedure.